MBA course drills down on real estate

 - 4. Update Your @cal Profile: @cal is an amazing directory of more than 400,000 Berkeley alumni, including 38,000 Haas grads.
 Make sure your profile is current and allow others to email you through @cal.
 Creating the strongest @cal directory also will help you strengthen your own network.

-- 5. Be a Berkeley-Haas Culture Carrier: The Haas Defining Principles codify our school’s unique culture and unite and distinguish us as alumni.
-Support Haas as a culture carrier by carrying your Berkeley-Haas culture card in your wallet and referring to it or the Defining Principles in conversation.
+- 5. Be a Berkeley Haas Culture Carrier: The Haas Defining Leadership Principles codify our school’s unique culture and unite and distinguish us as alumni.
+Support Haas as a culture carrier by carrying your Berkeley Haas culture card in your wallet and referring to it or the Defining Leadership Principles in conversation.
 Call the Alumni Relations Office (510-642-7790) to receive a card by mail.

 Rich Lyons, BS 82